-- · English tutorials are held weekly. - Debating and public speaking activities are supported by the Faculty. - External writing and poetry competitions are supported by the Faculty.
+- English tutorials are held weekly. - Debating and public speaking activities are supported by the Faculty. - External writing and poetry competitions are supported by the Faculty. - 'Book Week' activities and competitions are held to highlight the importance of reading and writing.